Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 This review was produced by SmartAsset based on publicly available information.
 The named firm and its financial professionals have not reviewed, approved, or endorsed this review and are not responsible for its accuracy.
 Review content is produced by SmartAsset independently of any business relationships that might exist between SmartAsset and the named firm and its financial professionals, and firms and financial professionals having business relationships with SmartAsset receive no special treatment or consideration in SmartAsset’s reviews.
 This page contains links to SmartAsset’s financial advisor matching tool, which may or may not match you with the firm mentioned in this review or its financial professionals.

-Parametric Portfolio Associates, LLC is a company that says it was founded on the principle of discipline.
+Parametric Portfolio Associates is a company that says it was founded on the principle of discipline.
 The Seattle-based institutional financial advisor firm also offers services to registered investment advisors (RIAs) who work with individual clients.
 Assets at Parametric are held in client accounts belonging to individuals, high-net-worth individuals and various institutional investors.
 The firm employs a large team of financial advisors that provide wealth management and investment management services.

 Parametric Portfolio Associates Background